-Buffers and screens may be required as a condition of a development permit to reduce impacts created by light, glare, and noise on adjacent and areas properties.
-The width of buffers or screens may vary to account for natural features, volumes, proposed setback in design, or other factors.
-The general rule is that the more intensive the proposed use and its potential for adverse impacts on adjacent or areas properties, the larger the buffer or screen that will be required.
+Buffers and screens may be required as a condition of a development permit to reduce impacts created by light, glare, and noise on adjacent areas and properties.
+The width of buffers or screens may vary to account for natural features, volumes, proposed setbacks in design, or other factors.
+The general rule is that the more intensive the proposed use and its potential for adverse impacts on adjacent areas or properties, the larger the buffer or screen that will be required.